KeshiaRose/Basic-CSV-WDC/README.md

 1. Start a new WDC connection in Tableau Desktop 2019.4 or higher and enter: https://basic-csv-wdc.herokuapp.com/
 1. Enter your CSV URL.
-1. Advanced options: Change the HTTP method, add a Bearer token, or change the delimiter.
+1. Advanced options: Change the HTTP method, delimiter, encoding, or add a Bearer token.
 1. Decide which mode to use (Loose Typed recommended).
 1. Click **Get Data!**

+## Advanced options

+This WDC allows some additional customizations that can be found by clicking on "Advanced +".

+**Method**: The default method to fetch the CSV file is GET but you can change this to POST if needed.

+**Bearer token**: If your CSV is protected with a bearer token you may add it and it will be included with the request to fetch your CSV.

+**Custom delimiter**: If your text file is separated by something other than a comma you can set your own custom delimiter.

+**Encoding**: If your CSV file uses a specific encoding other than utf-8 you may set it here.
+You can find a list of supported encodings [here](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder/encoding).

 ## How to refresh